-LM is the world’s largest weapons company and intelligence contractor.
-It is involved in nuclear targeting, missile defence, drone assassinations, interrogation and a subsidiary has been implicated in torture.
+Lockheed Martin is the world’s largest weapons company and a major intelligence contractor.
+It is involved in nuclear targeting, missile defence, drone assassinations, and has been implicated in interrogation and torture.

 Lockheed Martin is heavily involved in nuclear weapons manufacture and infrastructure for deployment.
 A number of other Australian universities have similar partnerships.